anuradhakar49/Transformers_Evaluation_MRI/Models/readme.md

-# 🤗 Accessing Trained Models from Hugging Face Hub or uploaded here
+# 🤗 Accessing Trained Models for tumor classification and segmentation

 This guide shows how to load apre-trained models from the [Hugging Face Model Hub](https://huggingface.co/models) using the `transformers` library.
 Some trained models are stored on an external drive whose links are provided